 , and Copyright Watch

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Maori.
 Door lintel (Pare or Korupe), ca. 1850.
 Wood, pāua shell, 13 1/2 x 35 1/8 x 1 7/8 in.
 (34.3 x 89.2 x 4.8 cm).
 Brooklyn Museum, Frank L. Babbott Fund and Carll H. de Silver Fund, 61.126.
 Creative Commons-BY (Photo: Brooklyn Museum, 61.126_SL1.jpg)

 overall, 61.126_SL1.jpg.
 Brooklyn Museum photograph

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Maori wood carving of a Karupe or Pare (door lintel) with only one figure instead of the usual three.
+Maori wood carving of a Korupe or Pare (window or door lintel).
 The central figure is a female with clasped hands, short legs and a typical grotesque face ornamented with green shell eyes.
-To either side the wood is carved into nonsymmetrical small swirls etc and two larger figures, one resembling a serpent.
+To either side the wood is carved into nonsymmetrical small swirls etc and two larger manaia figures.
 The bottom section appears to depict a platform where there is little openwork.
 The object is carved on the back as well, and there is partial finished detail on the back.
 There is no presence of a surface coating and the object is not painted.